 An ideal therapy for emotionally resolving (neutralizing) past disturbing OR traumatic experiences, events & losses.
 This includes symptoms of PTSD, depression & other anxiety disorders.
-EMDR Therapy can also be very effective for folks who want to quiet negative beliefs of self & enhance performance at work, on stage, at school, etc.
+EMDR Therapy can also be very effective for folks who want to quiet negative beliefs & enhance performance at work, on stage, at school, etc. Read more below:

 Intensive Therapy Sessions:

 3-5 hours in length per session.
 Ideal for folks who cannot meet weekly and for doing deep, intense work without the interruption of "daily life."
 This service is not covered by insurance.

-For those who want to delve deeper into intuitive/universal guidance and learn how to trust in the natural "flow of life." (this service is not covered by insurance)
+For those who want to delve deeper into their own intuitive, spiritual wisdom and learn how to trust their internal Guidance.
+This service is not covered by insurance.

-I work with individual adults who want more than a sounding board in a therapist.
+I work with adults who want more than a sounding board or a friend in a therapist.
 Folks who want to experience healing & resolution so they can evolve into the humans they are meant to be.
-If you need a child/teen therapist or a couples/marriage therapist, please refer to the 'Resources' page on this website).
+If you need a child/teen therapist or a couples/marriage therapist, please refer to the 'Resources' page on this website.

 I work with a wide range of emotional and behavioral issues providing services that span from therapy for depression, PTSD and beyond.
 In a comfortable and supportive atmosphere, I offer a highly personalized approach tailored to each of my clients individual needs to help attain the personal growth they’re striving for.